evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 Simple "vibe checks" of individual outputs don't scale well.
 This tutorial shows how you can automate LLM evaluations from experiments to production.

+You will learn both about different evaluation methods, and the workflow you can run for your experiments, regression testing and monitoring.

 {% hint style="success" %}
 **Want a very simple example first?** This ["Hello World"](quickstart-llm.md) will take a couple minutes.
 {% endhint %}